Our Management Team

 Blanca Mares has a Bachelor’s degree in Human Services from California State University Dominguez Hills.
 She has worked as Centro’s Domestic Violence Program coordinator for the last 14 years and now is working as the coordinator for the Victims of crime program.
 She worked in the Integrated Care Program for three years and for a teen’s program in Long Beach, California supporting teen mothers to go back to school after delivering their babies.
 She linked them to resources in the community so they could continue with their education and provide a safe and nurturing environment for their children.
 Blanca also worked at Carnegie Middle School in Carson California linking students with tutors and mental health services to help them stay away from gangs and drugs.
 Ms. Mares’ passion is to help people to get to their fullest potential to live a healthy and safe life.

 Blanca Mares, BS

 Mental Health & Counseling Services Director

 Ms. Nancy Truly is our Director of Mental Health & Counseling Services.
 In this role, she provides mental health services to individuals and families going through certain life challenges.
-Mrs. Truly holds a Bachelor’s Degree in Psychology from the University of Colorado and a Master’s Degree in Counseling from Oakland University.
+Mrs. Truly holds a Bachelor’s Degree in Psychology from the University of Colorado - Denver and a Master’s Degree in Counseling from Oakland University.
 She assists in the supervision of clinical students doing their internships at Centro and Performance Quality Improvement process among other clinical functions.